Practical issues to consider to achieve safe data sharing across an ICS

 The most important principle of data sharing is to ensure the right people get access to the right data.
 While the focus now is on providing as much relevant patient data as possible to improve outcomes, it is important to avoid oversharing.
 There is no point in giving people access to data they simply don’t need.
 Administrative staff, for example, do not require access to all clinical information.

-With the IMX interoperable clinical record, we can provide a vast array of data to individuals across multiple health and care settings, including community and social care.
+With the IMX-IR Interoperability Record, we can provide a vast array of data to individuals across multiple health and care settings, including community and social care.
 To control this access, we create a detailed, role-based matrix that defines which roles need access to which data – and the specific functionality available to each individual.
 Taking this process right down to individual data items provides a level of data granularity that ensures individuals have access to the right data – without being overloaded with unnecessary information.

 3. Revisit the matrix with every data addition

 Taking the time to sit down and work out this role-based matrix is an essential step in safe data sharing.
 It provides the foundation for adding any new data, organisation or individuals – with every change, it is important to revisit the matrix and review the roles/data access rules.